 (xi) to assemble material associated with the Conference which shall include the conference program, list of participants, a collection of conference papers, and reports.
 A copy of this material, in its entirety, shall be provided in paper and electronic formats to the Secretariat for archiving purposes;

-(xii) to publish a Conference proceedings in paper and online/electronic format for distribution and access at the Annual Conference; and
+(xii) to publish a Conference proceedings in online/electronic format for distribution and access at the Annual Conference; and

-(xiii)unless otherwise authorised by the Executive, the powers of the Conference committee shall cease on completion of its obligations contained in clause 4(e).
+(xiii)unless otherwise authorised by the Executive, the powers of the Conference committee shall cease on completion of its obligations contained in clause 2(i) of the By-Laws.

-(i) The Conference Committee can request the Executive for an advance of funds to assist with the costs of setting up the conference, to an amount to be agreed in consultation with the Executive.
+(j) The Conference Committee can request the Executive for an advance of funds to assist with the costs of setting up the conference, to an amount to be agreed in consultation with the Executive.

-(j) Where there is a disagreement concerning the conference between the Conference Convenor and the Executive, then the executive decision shall prevail and there will be no appeal from that decision.
+(k) Where there is a disagreement concerning the conference between the Conference Convenor and the Executive, then the executive decision shall prevail and there will be no appeal from that decision.

 3. AWARDS